adriantheuma/llama2-raven/README.md

 ## Data & Templates

 For data that was used to train the LoRA weights visit the [dataset](https://huggingface.co/datasets/adriantheuma/raven-data) repository.
+It is also possible to experiment with different prompt templates.
+Simply copy one of the existing templates in the templates/ folder and modify with your own prompts.
+More details can be found [here](/templates/README.md).

 ## Setup